geronimp/graftM/README.md

 if you have any comments, complaints or reccomendations about GraftM.
 I'm happy to help, just ask through GitHub.
 A manual page and pdf will also be available shortly

+Software by Joel A. Boyd and Ben J. Woodcroft
+Released under GPL3 - see LICENCE.txt for licencing details

 ---